Click here to view non-canon.

 Sozin: As I feel my own life dimming, I can't help but think of a time when everything was so much brighter.

-When Zuko was teaching Aang how to redirect lightning, was I the only one who found it completely wrenching just how casually he could talk about the fact that his own father tried to kill him?
+- When Zuko was teaching Aang how to redirect lightning, it was completely wrenching just how casually he could talk about the fact that his own father tried to kill him.
 And as if that isn't bad enough, The Promise really drives it home, when Zuko gets to join a mixed-nationality family for dinner and later marvels at the fact that they "didn't challenge each other to Agni Kais" - while talking to his uncle's portrait.
 Normal family life is completely foreign to him.